Court puts on hold Graham's testimony in Ga. election probe

 Graham also “made reference to allegations of widespread voter fraud in the November 2020 election in Georgia, consistent with public statements made by known affiliates of the Trump Campaign,” she wrote.

+Republican and Democratic state election officials across the country, courts and even Trump’s attorney general found there was no evidence of voter fraud sufficient to affect the outcome of the election.

-During a hearing earlier this month on Graham's motion to quash his subpoena, Willis' team argued that Graham may be able to provide insight into the extent of any coordinated efforts to influence the results of the 2020 general election in Georgia.
+During a hearing earlier this month on Graham's motion to quash his subpoena, Willis' team said Graham may be able to provide insight into the extent of any coordinated efforts to influence the results of the 2020 general election in Georgia.

+The U.S. Constitution's speech or debate clause protects members of Congress from questioning about official legislative acts.
+The 11th Circuit court instructed May to determine whether Graham “is entitled to a partial quashal or modification of the subpoena” as a result.

+Graham's attorneys have argued that the calls were made as part of his legislative duties and that provision gives him absolute protection from having to testify in this case.